njcorona/tweeter/README.md

 My final project for CIS 192 (Python) is Tweeter, a clone of Twitter.
 Tweeter uses a Flask backend with basic html, Bootstrap, and Jinja for the frontend.

+Access Tweeter online at https://tweeter-njcorona.herokuapp.com/ or run it locally as described below.

+Watch a video introducing Tweeter on YouTube at https://youtu.be/GWVLh0H834c.

 # Installation

 There is a requirements.txt file that details all of the required modules and module versions I used in this project.
 Tweeter is hosted on Heroku, so you can visit Tweeter, register as a user, and post your own tweets at:  https://tweeter-njcorona.herokuapp.com/.
 If too many people access the URL at the same time, new users cannot access the URL, so please remember to close your tab once you're done.